HassanYA/ravenousdb/README.md

 (def client (new-client "northwind" ["http://localhost:8080" "http://localhost:8000"]))
 ```
 A client should be created once per application (given that there is only one DB that the application requires).
 Do not tamper with the map returned from this function.
-As changes after opening a session, will not take effect.
+As changes after opening the first session, will not take effect.

 ## Opening a Session
 Before executing in operation against RavenDB server, a session must be created.
 This can be achieved using `new-session!`.